Audrey Hepburn says the beauty of a woman grows with passing years, and we completely agree with it.

 Too much face powder can make your skin look cakey and your wrinkles more prominent.
 You can use just a little bit to dust your T-zone for shine removal and on your eyelids to stop your eyeliner from creasing.
 Otherwise, applying face powder is a strict no-no.

 In fact, it is better to switch to creamy formulas because, with age, your skin tends to become dry.
-Powders only work well on oily and combination skin types.
+Setting powders only work well on oily and combination skin types.
 Be it a foundation, blush, or any other makeup item for your face, opt for cream-based formulas.

 5. Plump Up Your Lips

 As you age, you will notice your lips getting thinner.
+You don’t need extra products like lip liners.
 Nothing works better than a lip gloss to give them a plump look.
 Add a dab of lip gloss over your lipstick for that plump look.

 6. Kiss ‘Goodbye’ To Super Dark Lipsticks